 Trinidad is an official gateway to the California Coastal National Monument.
 The Gateways include other towns on this list like: Fort Bragg, the Monterey Peninsula/ Pacific Grove, the Lost Coast/Shelter Cove and Pidgeon Point near Half Moon Bay.
 All of the Gateways are towns committed to following the principles of geotourism, sustainability, providing visitor information and services while also caring for the well-being of the local residents.

 The town of Trinidad is tiny, so if you want shops, restaurants and spas, look elsewhere on this list of Northern California coastal towns.
 This town is a quiet, uncrowded getaway for people who are all about the ocean.
 Its main attraction is the rugged coastline and the nearby Trinidad Rocks have one of the most diverse sea bird colonies in California.

-Because Trinidad is not as popular as Mendocino or Pacific Grove (both noted below), it’s also more of a value destination.
-This oceanfront cliff house is only $168/night!
+Because Trinidad is not as popular as Mendocino or Pacific Grove (both noted below), it’s also more of a value destination, evidenced by this reasonably priced oceanfront cliff house.

 3 Fun Things to do in Trinidad

 - Hike the Trinidad Headland Trail.

 - Visit Trinidad State Beach, although best done at low tide.